dogmaticcentral/CG/README.md

  * Optional: [line-profiler](https://github.com/rkern/line_profiler#line-profiler) for python

  ## TCGA
- The ecga branch of the pipeline got obsoleted before coming to production stage.
+ The TCGA branch of the pipeline got obsoleted before coming to production stage.
  It contains various blind a alleys and wrong turns.
 Its current use is as a prep step for merging with ICGC.
-The only two subdirs there that ever reached a production stage are [00_common_tasks](tcga/00_common_tasks) and [01_somatic_mutations](tcga/01_somatic_mutations).
+The only two subdirs remaining in use are [00_common_tasks](tcga/00_common_tasks) and [01_somatic_mutations](tcga/01_somatic_mutations).

  ## Common tasks
  'Common tasks' refer to tasks needed to make a functional local subset of TCGA.
 The only non-obsolete piece remaining is [200_find_maf_files_in_GDC.py](tcga/00_common_tasks/200_find_maf_files_in_GDC.py) that can be used to download somatic mutation tables from GDC - a repository of legacy TCGA data.

  ## Compiling somatic mutations

  ### Creating MySQL tables
  [001_drop_maf_tables]() though [002_create_maf_tables](cga/01_somatic_mutations/002_create_maf_tables.py)